simplemindedbot/simplemindedbot/content/advancing-AI-emotional-intelligence.md

 ### 2. Risk Management and Mitigation

 Agile projects are often fluid, with evolving requirements, stakeholder input, and technical challenges.
 These variables make it difficult to anticipate risks and mitigate them effectively.
-From my experience, agentic AI can act as an **advanced sentinel** in this environment, scanning for early warning signs of potential risk—be it scope creep, resource bottlenecks, or delayed dependencies—and automatically triggering mitigation strategies.
+From my experience, agentic AI can act as an **advanced sentinel** in this environment, scanning for early warning signs of potential risk-be it scope creep, resource bottlenecks, or delayed dependencies-and automatically triggering mitigation strategies.

 Let's take a common issue like **scope creep**.
 While human project managers may only catch it after it's well underway, I've seen how an agentic AI can **monitor changes in user stories or feature requirements** and cross-reference them with timelines and resources to predict their impact.
 If the AI determines that scope creep will delay the project or strain resources, it can autonomously suggest re-prioritizing tasks or even initiate stakeholder discussions to address the changes.